douglasgreen/outlines/computing/computer_science/algorithms.md

 ## Recursive Algorithms

 Recursive algorithms are a fundamental concept in computer science, where a function calls itself directly or indirectly to solve a problem.
 Understanding and implementing recursion requires a grasp of how functions call themselves and the stack-based nature of those calls.
-Let\'s delve into the specifics:
+Let's delve into the specifics:

 ### Understanding Recursion